mozilla/mig/doc/concepts.rst

 * **Investigators**: humans who use clients to investigate things on agents
 * **Agent**: a small program that runs on a remote endpoint.
-It receives commands from the scheduler through the relays, execute those commands using modules, and sends the results back to the relays.
+It receives commands from the scheduler through the relays, executes those commands using modules, and sends the results back to the relays.
 * **Module**: single feature Go program that does stuff, like inspecting a file system, listing connected IP addresses, creating user accounts or adding